IjzerenHein/famous-flex/README.md

 - Smoothly animates renderables between layouts (using physics)
 - Makes it easy to layout renderables (without having to create lots of modifiers)
-- Is shiped
+- Is shiped with various commonly used layouts
 - Allows you to easily create custom layouts and layout-helpers
+- Is very good at creating responsive designs

 Above anything, famous-flex is a concept in which renderables are seperated from how they are layed-out.
 This makes it possible to change layouts on the fly and animate the renderables from one layout to another.
-For instance, you can layout a collection of renderables as a grid, and instantly change that to a list-layout.
-When using the `FlowLayoutController' the renderables will smoothly transitions from the old state to the new state using physics and springs.
+For instance, you can layout a collection of renderables using a `GridLayout`, and change that into a `ListLayout`.
+When using `FlowLayoutController` the renderables will smoothly transition from the old state to the new state using physics, particles and springs.

-Famous-flex comes in two flavors, the lightweight `LayoutController` and the animated `FlowLayoutController`. `FlowLayoutController` animates the renderables using physics whenever a reflow occurs, whereas `LayoutController` instantly updates the renderables when a reflow occurs.

 ###Roadmap